What is an Internet Camera (Also Known as a Webcam)?

 Think of internet cameras as mini computers that happen to have sophisticated optics built in.
 They come with their own software and need to be configured to a network in order to function.
 The network configuration is a relatively simple process for many devices; generally set up is no more complex than configuring a Wi-Fi network.
 While some models require a good working knowledge of Internet technology to get them up and running, that's becoming more the exception than the rule.
 Many cameras now come with their own apps, which make recording and viewing video on the web even easier.

 These versatile devices come in a number of "form factors."
-Many look like traditional security cameras, but consumers have demanded hidden cameras (also known as nanny cams) with webcam capability -- and the market has responded.
-Internet cams are now discreetly hidden in a wide variety of form factors, from a clock radio to a book to a DVD player.
+Many look like traditional security cameras, but consumers have demanded hidden cameras (also known asnanny cams) with webcam capability -- and the market has responded.
+Internet cams are now discreetly hidden in a wide variety of form factors, from a Bluetooth speaker, to a smoke detector to an air freshener.

 Can I Use a Dial Up Internet Connection to Host My Internet Cameras?

 While it is technically possible, using dial up to host video is virtually impossible.
 The biggest issue is that the bandwidth provided is insufficient for streaming video.

 Does My Computer Need to Be On All the Time If I Use an Internet Camera?